companieshouse/payment-reconciler/terraform/README.md

 ## Config
 The following config is required to deploy the project:
 - release_bucket_name: `Optional` Release bucket for payment-reconciler, defaults to `release.ch.gov.uk`
-- release_version: `Required` Github release version
+- version: `Required` Github release version
 - stage: `Required` deployment stage
 - environment: `Required` to read the environment variable from.